 Angela Okune 8:24

-So Hawaii is a state in the United States in America.
+So Hawaii is a state, in America.

-Is it a state or a country?
+the state or the country?

 Angela Okune 8:48

 It used to be a country and then the United States took it over illegally.

 Angela Okune 8:58